LucasMW/mongaComp/README.txt

 ./a.out can be executed

+These tests aren't automated

 To clean builds, use
 make clean

+To run the tests for the checks only, use make testcheks

 To run the tests for the syntax only, use make testsyntax